-Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race
+A Pearl Jam poster depicting a dead President Trump draws controversy in Montana Senate race

-In their bid to unseat Sen. Jon Tester, D-Mont., Republicans have seized on a new controversy: an apocalyptic poster depicting a dead President Donald Trump that was used to promote a Pearl Jam concert that doubled as a fundraiser for Tester’s campaign.
+In their bid to unseat Sen. Jon Tester, D-Mont., Republicans have seized on a new controversy: an apocalyptic poster depicting a dead President Trump that promoted a Pearl Jam concert that was used to raise money for Tester’s campaign.

 While there has been no suggestion that Tester had input into the poster’s design, Republicans are criticizing the red-state Democrat for failing to condemn its content.

-“In a state Trump won by 20 points, Senator Tester’s silence … is quickly showing Montanans there’s no stoop too low for him when it comes to attacking President Trump and his supporters,” Calvin Moore, a spokesman for the National Republican Senate Committee, said in a statement Wednesday.
+“In a state Trump won by 20 points, Senator Tester’s silence . . . is quickly showing Montanans there’s no stoop too low for him when it comes to attacking President Trump and his supporters,” Calvin Moore, a spokesman for the National Republican Senate Committee, said in a statement Wednesday, two days after the concert.

-A spokesman for Tester did not immediately respond to a request for comment on Wednesday.
+Hours later, Chris Meagher, a spokesman for Tester, said the campaign did not have input into the poster’s design and did not approve of it.

 Most Read Nation & World Stories